-The Higher Education Grant is not normally paid during a repeat year.
+The SUSI grant is not normally paid during a repeat year.
 However, if it can be shown that illness was the reason for repeating, SUSI may agree to pay the grant during the repeat year.

-These students can continue their Higher Education Grant or apply for one if they satisfy the means test and have not completed another postgraduate course.
+These students can continue their SUSI Grant or apply for one if they satisfy the means test and have not completed another postgraduate course.

 For more information on maintenance grants, please go to www.studentfinance.ie